 We worked primarily out of Airbnbs for which we had two requirements:

 - Two rooms, separated by a wall so we could take meetings.

 - A decent internet connection.

 I spent most of my working hours on Zoom calls, and I had my laptop on my lap for about half of our trip.
 I sat on couches, random chairs, the floor, and the car seat.
 A couple of times I used an ironing board as my desk.
 Many people asked me about neck, back or wrist pain; I never had any.
-This was probably due to a combination of luck and proper deadlifts.
+You know the saying: "eat your vegetables and deadlift"

 Since we did about 20k miles, I'll add 20 interesting facts and 20 photos.

 20 fun facts

 - In a Perkins in Rapid City, South Dakota, the waitress picked up our accent and asked us, "Are you from foreign lands?
 Welcome to America 🇺🇸" She genuinely seemed surprised to find a different accent, so we didn't find it offensive.

 - Driving through Kansas, Missouri, Indiana and Ohio is an intense exercise of self-reflection.
 There is literally nothing to look at, so you end up looking within.